Home

 Binary (Base 2, 10)

 Binary!
 One of my favorites, I put it in second place.
 (Isn't that funny?
-I put decimal in fifth place, binary in second place, and tessimal in fourth place?)
+I put decimal in fifth place, binary in second place, and quaternary in fourth place?)
 For a few months, I was torn on whether I liked binary or seximal better.
 Of course there was this amazing video arguing for binary, but something didn't sit right.
 Yes, judging it purely on how many strokes it takes to write small numbers is shallow, but it's not pointless.
 Numbers do get long fast, even if it is maybe worth it.

 There's all the cool stuff about it being small making it maneuverable, and yes that's true, but it still has to do that, while seximal just works.
 It's really cool that I can test for divisibility by 37DEC really easy, but do I ever need to?
 No, not really.
 Having to add up pairs of bits for three and quads of bits for fives is just a bit cumbersome.